cinerieus/sakv2/README.md

 ## SAKv2
-Version: 1.0.0
+Version: 2.0.0
-Credits: [aboul3la](https://github.com/aboul3la/) - For the sublist3r/subbrute code for the modules.
 License: GNU General Public License v2.0
+Notes: I've written my own subdomain enumerator to replace the sublist3r code I was using, has different sources and yields more results quickly.

 #### About
 A subdomain enumeration and enrichment script.
 Enriches enumerated subdomains from a TLD or list of TLD's with ASN data and Shodan data.
 Also accepts a list of subdomains to add enrichment to.